philcryer/nginx-globals/README.md

 __New__ supports renewal of [Let's Encrypt](https://letsencrypt.org/) free SSL certs by default.
 So easy!

 ## Usage
-* Install nginx (I know, but someone had to say it)
+* Install nginx (a version with [naxsi](https://github.com/nbs-system/naxsi) WAF built in recommended, otherwise you can [roll your own](https://github.com/nbs-system/naxsi/wiki) to enable it)

 * Checkout the nginx-globals project